 Planning Successful Invasive Plant Management Projects

 Invasive plants can cause significant ecological and economic harm and are changing the face of America.
-They may impact wildlife by choking out natural habitats such as freshwater wetlands, causing loss of available food, or altering habitat structure.
+They may impact wildlife by choking out natural habitats such as freshwater wetlands, causing loss of available food, or by altering habitat structure or function.

-The New Hampshire Fish and Game Department and the NH Natural Heritage have teamed up with over 120 community members, natural resource managers and academics to develop a statewide strategic prioritization plan for the control of upland, wetland, and intertidal invasive plant species.
+The New Hampshire Fish and Game Department, NH Natural Heritage Bureau, and Great Bay National Estuarine Research Reserve teamed up with over 120 community members, natural resource managers and academics to develop a statewide strategic prioritization plan for the control of upland, wetland, and intertidal invasive plant species.

 For More Information

 - If you have questions about the invasive plants prioritization strategy, please contact email@example.com

 - For questions about invasive plant species in New Hampshire, contact firstname.lastname@example.org